zswvivi/bihardnce/README.md

 # Bihardnce
-This repository holds code (Bi-directional Hard-Negative Noise Contrastive Estimation) of our KDD 2022 paper.
+This repository holds the code of model (Bi-directional Hard-Negative Noise Contrastive Estimation) in our KDD 2022 paper.